 The fatty acid components of the chemicals in this group are not expected to pose a bioaccumulation hazard.
 The straight-chain fatty acids of the chemicals in this group are dietary fatty acids which are naturally ubiquitous in the environment and organisms, and their storage in body tissues is an essential biological process which is regulated by homeostatic controls (NRC, 2005).
 The extent to which the branched fatty acids are similarly metabolised and stored in organisms is unclear.
-However, the structural properties and degradability of these chemicals suggest limited potential for bioaccumulation.
+However, the structural properties and degradability of most of these chemicals suggest limited potential for bioaccumulation.
 The chemical characteristics of these fatty acids are similar to those of anionic surfactants, which are generally considered not to be bioaccumulative (Konnecker, et al., 2011).
+This is supported by a measured bioconcentration factor (BCF) of less than 225 for neodecanoic acid in the fish Oncorhynchus mykiss (ECHA, 2014h).